Pahawh Hmong: Form

 Pahawh has twenty onset letters to transcribe sixty phonemic onsets.
 This is accomplished with two diacritics, a dot and a tack, written above the onset.
 However, although there is some scattered similarity between the sounds of the resulting forms, there is no overall pattern to the system.
 For example, the letter for h with a dot is pronounced th, and with a tack is pronounced pl.
 The null consonant does not take diacritics in Hmong Daw, but does in Hmong Njua, for two onsets, ndl and ndlh, which only occur in Hmong Njua.
 (Similarly, Daw d and dh, which do not occur in Njua, are used for Njua dl and dlh, which do not occur in Daw.)

 The rimes, in contrast, are over-specified.
 There are thirteen rime sounds, but twenty-six letters to represent them.
 One of each pair takes four of the eight tones, while the other takes the other four tones.
 Diacritics (none, dot, macron, and trema) distinguish the tones that each rime letter may carry.
 One of the tones, written -d in RPA, is not phonemic but is a prosodic unit-final allophone of the creaky register -m.
 It may be written in Pahawh by changing the dot diacritic to a short stroke, but it is not used by many people.

 Shong used the rimes with the values kiab and kab in Hmong Daw for kab and kaab (/káŋ/) in Hmong Njua.
-However, Cwjmem retains the Daw values for Njua and adds a pipe (|) to the left of kab etc. to write kaab etc.
+However, Cwjmem retains the Daw values for Njua and adds a pipe (|) to the left of kab kam kad kaj etc. to write kaab kaam kaad kaaj etc.